 The title already exists in the district catalog.
 Click Add a Copy .
-A+ The title was located in the Alliance Plus Online database.
-Click Save, and edit the title if necessary. × The record was located in a Z-Server database, such as the Library of Congress.
-Click Save, and edit the title if necessary.
-Note: Currently, the Library of Congress is the only Z Source database in the system.
-Additional Z-Sources can be added at the site level.
+The record was located in a Z-Server database, such as the Library of Congress.
+Click Save , and edit the title if necessary.
+Note: Additional Z-Sources can be added at the site level.
 Refer to Destiny's Online Help for more information about updating Z-Sources.

 - If matching records do not appear, then original cataloging may be required.
 Click Add Title to create a new record. - Be sure to use proper cataloging conventions by including standardized numbers, complete title/author information, and subjects. - This record will be shared by the district.
-Adherence to cataloging norms and attention to detail can help to prevent record duplication. - Do not include site specific information at the title level (in the title, subjects, summary, etcetc.).
+Adherence to cataloging norms and attention to detail can help to prevent record duplication. - Do not include site specific information at the title level (in the title, subjects, summary, etc.).
 Instead, enter school specific information at the copy level.

 Site specific information can also be attached to the title by using site-specific subjects.
 Local subjects are viewable by the entire district, while site-specific are viewable at the school level.
-You can add a site-specific subject by clicking the Site Subjects icon on the Title Details page.
+You can add a site-specific subject by clicking the Subjects icon on the Title Details page.
 (See example).